* Dollar index climbs, trades above recent 7-week low

 LONDON, Feb 21 (Reuters) - The dollar rose against a basket of currencies on Friday, on track for its first weekly gain in three weeks, boosted by higher U.S. yields and data that underpinned hopes for sustained economic strengthening.

-But an unexpected drop in Swedish consumer confidence knocked the crown to a two-month low against the euro and a six-week trough against the dollar.
+But an unexpected drop in Swedish consumer confidence knocked the crown to a two-month low against the euro.
 The data kept alive expectations the Riksbank may cut rates to support the economy and ward off falling price pressures.

-The focus of the currency market, though, was the dollar's recovery, which in part drove the Chinese yuan to its lowest in four months in the offshore market.
+The focus of the currency market, though, was the dollar's recovery from recent lows.
 The number of Americans filing new claims for unemployment benefits fell last week, suggesting the labour market continues to pick up steadily despite recent severe cold weather.

 Financial data firm Markit said U.S. manufacturing activity picked up pace to its fastest growth in nearly four years, although a separate manufacturing survey showed activity in the mid-Atlantic region fell to the lowest in a year.

-The yield on U.S. two-year and 10-year Treasuries , which have a correlation with the dollar, climbed.
+The yield on U.S. two-year and 10-year Treasuries , which have a correlation with the dollar, rose.